Essenceia/essenceia.github.io/content/projects/Ethernet_Switch_ASIC/index.md

 #### Timing

-The lastly the RMII spec outlines the expected timings for interfacing with the PHY chip.
+Lastly the RMII spec outlines the expected timings for interfacing with the PHY chip.

 Unlike what my high level overview might have suggested, new data isn’t immediately available at the start of the clock cycle.
 Like in all real hardware there is an internal propagation delay.
 The same goes for how fast the data is allowed to transition after the start of a cycle.
-Because the PHY chip also contains flip-flops and is thus also subject to signal propagation hold constraints, the previous cycle’s data must remain stable for a certain period of time after the clock edge before the new value can be propagated.
+Because the PHY chip also contains flip-flops and is thus also subject to hold constraints, the previous cycle’s data must remain stable for a certain period of time after the clock edge before the new value can be propagated.

 {{< figure
 src="timing.png"
 caption="RMII interface timing for the LAN8720A/LAN8720AI microchip chip family.
 Documentation code: DS00002165C.
-I swear, this doc is so well written, it truly makes this chip such a pleasure to work with. "
+I swear, this doc is so well written, it truly makes this chip such a pleasure to work with ❤️. "
 >}}

 So, implementing correct signaling alone isn't enough to properly interface with this chip.
 If I want my ASIC to work I also really need to make sure my physical implementation's resulting timing respects these constraints.
 This is both verified and enforced by specifying design constraint rules as part of the SDC (Synopsys Design Constraints) file.